 Whether you’re trying to motivate employees and create a fun atmosphere for work, or you’re trying to impress clients who stop by, there’s nothing like a statement wall to set the stage for the work environment you’re after.
-And while there are many ways to create that statement, using a wall mural is one way to make instant impact.
+And while there are many ways to create that statement, using a business wall art design is one way to make instant impact.

-Wall mural designs can be customized to incorporate your company’s values, brand, imagery, or just the types of things that you and your team are passionate about.
-These 17 corporate and office wall mural design ideas will help inspire you to find the perfect imagery for your office walls.
+Business wall art designs can be customized to incorporate your company’s values, brand, imagery, or just the types of things that you and your team are passionate about.
+These 17 corporate office wall mural ideas will help inspire you to find the perfect imagery for your office walls.

 1. Digital Design

-BPC Baking Technologies in Utrecht has creating a unique and captivating wall mural for their offices.
+BPC Baking Technologies in Utrecht has created a unique and captivating business wall art design for their offices.
 Mixing digital imagery with nature, they’ve found a way to make a wall statement that can be viewed and interpreted in several ways.
 Glanced at quickly, the wall is a powerful image of ocean waves, but viewed again, it becomes a circuit board of connections to inspire.

 2. Cartoon Fun

 The Poland office of Facebook has a fun cartoon to greet guests and employees on its walls.
-With a lot of different imagery layered into one mural, the design allows you to discover something new each time you view it, creating a more interactive experience than a simple, static wall image will bring.
+With a lot of different imagery layered into one mural, this business wall art design allows you to discover something new each time you view it, creating a more interactive experience than a simple, static wall image will bring.
 By keeping the colors simple, the chaotic imagery doesn’t overwhelm the eye.